Remember back when Facebook pages were simple places where you could Like a business to follow them?

 - Page owner: Whoever first set up the page gets complete access and control.

 - Admin: Someone who has complete control over the page is an admin.

-- Editor: Anyone who can publish and modify content as well as respond to messages, run campaigns, view insights, see who did what, and make other modifications falls under the Editor category.
+- Editor: Anyone who can publish and modify content as well as respond to messages, run campaigns, view insights, see who did what, and make other modifications fall under the Editor category.

-- Advertiser: An Advertiser can create ads and view insights.
+- Advertiser: An Advertiser can create ads, view insights and decide Facebook advertising costs.

 - Analyst: These rolls can just view insights.

 - Live contributor: They can create a Facebook Live stream from your account, but they can’t do anything else.